PLENARY SESSION 1

 Admission readers are tasked with the important responsibility of evaluating applicants cognizant of a student's context.
 To do the job well, admission readers need to constantly examine their unconscious bias and their understanding of applicants’ cultural, social, economic, and national experiences.
 Explore strategies and models to train admission readers to better understand the context and complexities of diverse applicants.

 BREAKOUT SESSIONS 3

 Here to Stay: Working Together to Serve Undocumented Students

-Fewer than half of undocumented young adults ages 18-24 with a high school degree have attended any college and fewer than 10 percent will enroll in college immediately upon graduation from high school.
+Fewer than half of undocumented young adults ages 18-24 with a high school degree have attended any college and less than 10 percent will enroll in college immediately upon graduation from high school.
 How do we share the dream of higher education with these students?
 How do we direct undocumented students on the path to a college degree and beyond?
 Join a veteran college admission counseling professional and a young activist to understand who they are, the struggle they face, and the higher education opportunities available to them.
 Engage in this candid, challenging, and hopeful discussion to learn more about identifying these students, employing best practices for serving them, connecting with networks of support, and how to navigate the current legislative landscape and national dialogue.